Replace its old neon tubes with LED neon lights. Why and how to install them?

 - the absence of a transformer probably also limits electromagnetic waves

 It remains to speak of the lifetime : these led neon lights are sold to last 20 hours which still represents over 27 years for 2 hours per day.
 Will they hold them?
 Not sure, especially since I am far from turning on my garage for 2 hours a day.
 Also these LED neons are made of plastic, unbreakable but less durable than glass….
 To be continued but in all cases they are guaranteed for 2 years.
-You can chat with me and other site members about this LED neon installation here
+You can chat with me and other site members about this LED neon installation right here